eik00d/Reverse_DNS_Shellcode/README.md

 # Reverse DNS payloads for Remote control
 Reverse DNS payload for Metasploit: Download  Exec x86 shellcode.
 Also DNS Handler and VBS bot (working over DNS) as PoC included.

+# Disclaimer

+This project created for testing NextGen security solutions.
+Not allowed to use in any illegal activities.

 ## Components

 ### dns_download_exec_svchost.rb